 or rule anymore in Judah.”

-This curse seems to void the Davidic covenant that said the Messiah would inherit the throne through an heir from David’s line.
+Jehoiakim was so evil that God cursed him and his offspring – the very line of David.
+And this curse seems to void the unconditional Davidic covenant that said the Messiah would inherit the throne through an heir from David’s line.
 If none of Jehoiakim’s descendents, as heirs to the line of David, could ever sit on the throne again in Judah, how could this prophecy be fulfilled?
-And true to the curse, Jehoiakim’s descendents never did sit on the throne again.
-All hope seemed lost.
+And the curse came true.
+Jehoiakim’s descendents never did sit on the throne again.
+All hope seemed lost forever.
 But what may look to be humanly impossible is always possible through God.
 Divine intervention was required.

-Mary’s husband Joseph or any of his children could never sit on the throne of David because he was a descendent of Jehoiakim.
+Fast-forward about 400 years.
+There had been no more prophets, no word from God, and a doomed curse and impossible way for a Messiah to come.
+We know the story of Mary and Joseph and the baby Jesus, but is this contradictory to God’s own curse of Jehoiakim?
+Mary’s husband Joseph was a rightful heir to the throne of David, but neither he nor any of his children could ever sit on the throne of David because he was a descendent of Jehoiakim.
 The requirement for the prophecy to be fulfilled was that the Messiah must be both an heir to the throne and an offspring in the line of David.
 It was impossible for one person to fulfill both roles without going against the curse.

 Mary was a descendent of Nathan, David’s other son.
-Through the virgin birth, Mary fulfilled the biological requirement to be in the line of David and therefore her child could sit on the throne, while her husband Joseph fulfilled the legal requirement of being an heir.
+Nathan was an offspring of David but not an heir to the throne.
+However, through the virgin birth (a divine intervention), Mary was able to fulfill both.
+The biological requirement to be in the line of David was fulfilled through Mary.
+By marriage to her husband Joseph, he fulfilled the legal requirement of being an heir without biologically having an offspring which would violate the curse.
 Without the divine intervention of a miraculous virgin birth, the Messiah would not have been possible.
-This will not be the only time where evil forces try to stop the birth of the Messiah.
-It is a continuous conflict throughout the Bible, but one that never succeeds.
+This is not the only time in the story of the Bible where evil forces try to stop the coming of the Messiah.
+It is a continuous conflict throughout, but one that never succeeds.

 * Merry Christmas *